-The seventh edition of Charlottesville SOUP will be held on Wednesday, September 14, 2016 at Meade Hall (120 High Street, Charlottesville, VA 22902).
-Doors open at 7:00 pm, dinner starts at 7:30pm.
-The ticket lottery for September's meal is now closed.
-To stay in the loop about future events, sign up for our emails or follow us on Facebook.
+The eleventh edition of Charlottesville SOUP will be held on Wednesday, November 14 at Meade Hall (120 High Street, Charlottesville, VA 22902).
+Doors open at 6:30pm, dinner starts at 7:00pm.
+Applications to present are now closed.
+The ticket lottery for this event is also closed.
+Want to volunteer?
+Sign up here!

 SOUP is a seasonal public dinner series to support creative projects right here in Charlottesville.
-At each SOUP, attendees give a $10 donation at the door and in return they receive soup, salad, bread, dessert — and a vote.
+At each SOUP, attendees give a $10 donation and in return they receive soup, salad, bread, dessert—and a vote.

 During the meal, community members make short presentations about their creative projects in need of funding.
 Attendees participate in a dialogue about the proposals over a nourishing meal in handmade bowls by local artists from City Clay.

 At the end of the meal, each attendee enters a voting booth to cast his or her vote for which project to fund with the money raised from the meal that night.
 We’ll award the grant right then and there.
 Consider SOUP an experiment in civic engagement and a chance to play a role in supporting creativity in our community.

 Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors like Albemarle Baking Company, Bowerbird Bakeshop, Christ Episcopal Church, Champion Brewing Company, City Clay, Ting, Ellie Cooks, Bold Rock Hard Cider, tavola, Feast!, Festive Fare, Fleurie Restaurant, and The AV Company.

 Our community partner Ting Charlottesville is offering a $1,000 matching grant at this November's SOUP.